Let’s work together to…

 Did you know, each mile you walk rather than drive saves 276g of CO₂ emissions?

 One of the easiest actions you can take is to spend some time thinking about the journeys you take and whether any of them could be replaced by more sustainable modes of transport.
 Even small changes add up, especially when lots of people are making these changes.
-Why not try some of these?

-• Work from home where you can.
+• Work from home where you can, or lift share to work.

 • Park a street away from where you need to be and walk the rest.